-- Good-paying clients became fairly easy to land.
+- Good-paying clients became relatively easy to land.

 Still no idea about which niche suits you?
 Jennifer of All Indie Writers wrote a list of 101 niches to write about.
-It gave me some good inspiration!
+It gave me some real inspiration!

 3. Create a freelance writer website

 Creating a freelance writer website is crucial for newbies.
 Some smart advice:

 - Put your niche in the website headline.
 You need to market yourself as a niche writer on your website.

 - When you pick a niche, you also pick a target audience.
 You should always look at your website from the perspective of a client and think about whether or not the copy there would make them want to hire you.

 - Invest in yourself and build a website that converts visitors to clients.
 Include your best customer testimonials on your home page.